Concatenations in subshifts defined by linear orders and poles of the Artin-Mazur zeta function

 \section{Tuning and Renormalizability}

-\begin{dfn} Let $W_n$ be the set of periodic words of length $n$.
+\begin{definition} Let $W_n$ be the set of periodic words of length $n$.
 Then the $\leq$ defined in Section 2 gives a linear order on the finite set $W_n$.
-For any $w\in W_n$, let $\Next(w)$ be the element in $W_n$ which is right above $w$ under $\leq$, and $\prev(w)$ the element that is right below $w$. \end{dfn}
+For any $w\in W_n$, let $\Next(w)$ be the element in $W_n$ which is right above $w$ under $\leq$, and $\prev(w)$ the element that is right below $w$. \end{definition}